goshevs/parallelize/README.md

 1. We developed a python API to Box that enables pulling and pushing of data directly from/to Box, thus eliminating a series of intermediate steps.

-2. We developed and tested successfully the job submission interface.
+2. We developed and tested successfully the job submission and monitoring functionality.

 **Development continues!**